box/boxcli/examples/Mass Groups & Collaborations Update/README.md

 	|Group 3   | ManagedUser3@test.com |

-2. Update the [CollaborationsCreationPath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L22) to set your own Collaborations Creation .csv file path.
+2. Update the [CollaborationsCreationPath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L23) to set your own Collaborations Creation .csv file path.
 This .csv file should have three columns with the following headers: `GroupName`, `FolderId` and `CollaborationRole`.
-The `GroupName` column should contain the name of group, which will be added as a collaborator.
+The `GroupName` column should contain the name of the group, which will be added as a collaborator.
 The `FolderId` column should contain ID of a folder to which the collaborator will be added to.
 The `CollaborationRole` column should contain the name of the role which will be used when creating collaboration.

 	This is an example input .csv:
 	|GroupName |FolderId |CollaborationRole |